risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-docker-compose-distributed.md

 This topic describes how to start RisingWave as a multi-node cluster.
 With this option, data is persisted in your preferred storage service, and observability is enabled for enhanced monitoring and analysis.

-However, please be aware that certain critical features such as failover and resource management are not implemented in this mode.
+However, please be aware that this mode does not implement certain critical features such as failover and resource management.
 Therefore, this option is not recommended for production deployments.
 For production deployments, please consider [RisingWave Cloud](/deploy/risingwave-cloud.md), [Kubernetes with Helm](/deploy/deploy-k8s-helm.md), or [Kubernetes with Operator](/deploy/risingwave-kubernetes.md).

 This option uses a pre-defined Docker Compose configuration file to set up a multi-node RisingWave cluster.